Last updated on January 4th, 2019

 There are 45 international trademark classes recognized by the World Intellectual Property Organization (WIPO).
 Each class includes different types of goods and services.

 What Is a Trademark?

 A trademark is any image, design, logo, phrase, etc. that sets your business apart from others and makes your good or service recognizable to your customer.
-There are registered and common law trademarks which each have their own benefits.

-If you want the benefits of a registered trademark, you will need to fill out an application to register with the USPTO.
+If you want the benefits of a registered trademark, you need to formally register your mark with the USPTO.

 Registering a Class 10 Trademark

 This can be a tricky question, especially if you make a range of goods and services, or if your product doesn’t fit neatly into any one classification.

 An apparatus is a tool or a piece of equipment with a particular purpose.
 So, a medical apparatus is a specialized tool or piece of equipment with a purpose related to health and wellness.